google/flax/docs/design_notes/lift.md

    functional transformation we will end up executing a lot of code as the number of module calls grows like 2^d where d is the number of nested function transformations.
 2. The implementation assumes the submodule only requires the parameter RNG sequence.
-3. The implementation assumes we init parameters once and we don't create any state variables either during init or apply.
+3. The implementation assumes we only create variables in the "params" collection during `init`.
+However, it does not support other variable collections and creating/updating variables in `apply`.

 Point 3 in particular makes manual functionalization cumbersome.
 Feel free to try and extend the above example with a `nn.BatchNorm` layer in the `MLP` module.